xuwang/docker-fleetui-builder/README.md

         docker rmi fleet-ui-builder:latest

-## Run the fleet-ui on CoreOS

-Here is an example of how to [run fleet-ui on CoreOS](https://github.com/xuwang/coreos-docker-dev/blob/master/README-fleet-ui.md)

 ## Troubleshoot

 If you have problem with the fleet-ui, you can debug your builder environment by run the builder image:

         docker run --rm -i -t fleet-ui-builder bash

-The src code is located at /gopath diretory:
+The fleet-ui source code downloaded by go and located at /gopath diretory:
 ![fleet-ui src tree](images/fleet-ui-src.png "fleet-ui src tree")

-Then you can manually run steps in the builder Dockerfile to troubleshoot issues.
+Then you can manually run steps in the builder Dockerfile for troubleshooting issues.